Mix-4dev/Mix-4dev/README.md

 # 💫 About Me:
-I'm Node JS backend developer<br>I love Linux world & Docker<br>Demystify about jargons is a passion for me
+I'm Node JS backend developer<br>I love python & Docker &Linux world<br>Demystify about jargons is a passion for me

 ## 🌐 Socials: